-Changes in the fair value of financial assets at FVTPL are recognised in "other gains/(losses)" in the statement of profit or loss as applicable.
+Changes in the fair value of financial assets at FVTPL are recognised in "other gains/(losses)" in the statement of profit or loss and other comprehensive income as applicable.
 Impairment losses (and reversal of impairment losses) on equity investments measured at FVTPL are not reported separately from other changes in fair value.